destrada-s/destrada-s/README.md

 <h3 align="center">Trying to learn something new everyday.</h3>

 GOALS:
--Learn how to code and discover what field of programming suits me more.
+- Learn how to code and discover what field of programming suits me more.
--Learn about machine learning and artificial intelligence, I am quite interested in Neural Networks and how the brain works 🧠 :).
+- Learn about machine learning and artificial intelligence, I am quite interested in Neural Networks and how the brain works 🧠 :).
--Take my best shot at the opportunities I have been offered.
+- Take my best shot at the opportunities I have been offered.

 - 🔭 I’m currently working on **push_swap**
 - 📖 I’m currently studying the OSSU University Courses and 42 Core Cursus.